-The Logic of Capital
+The logic of capital

-In Marx’s theory, the value of a commodity is the amount of labor time required for its reproduction.
-The value of the commodity labor power is therefore the amount of labor time required to reproduce the capacity to work of the working class.
+In Marx’s theory, the value of a commodity is the socially necessary labor time required for its reproduction.
+The value of the commodity labor power is therefore the labor time required to reproduce the capacity to work of the working class.
 This is conceived as a culturally determined (not absolute) level of subsistence.
 Provided the working class can be reproduced in less labor time than is actually worked, a surplus will remain for the capitalist class in value form.
 This surplus value is the monetary equivalent of the labor undertaken in excess of what was strictly necessary to reproduce the working class.

 For Marx, under competitive conditions there is a tendency for profit rates to equalize across sectors.
 Free competition, here, refers to the mobility of money capital, and has no necessary relation to the neoclassical notion of perfect competition between small price-taking firms.
 Competition, in Marx’s sense, requires the free flow of investment dollars between the various branches of commodity production on the basis of profitability.

-In Marx’s analysis, money capital is the result of past surplus labor (‘dead labor’).
-In initiating new production, capitalists combine dead labor (plant, equipment, raw materials) and ‘living labor’.
-This initiation of production requires capitalists to make outlays on constant capital (c, dead labor) and variable capital (v, wage payments to living labor).
-These outlays are risky for capitalists because they must be made with no guarantee of a profit at the end of the process.
-The outlays will be made on the basis of expected profitability, but these expectations might be disappointed, and the expected profits not realized in monetary form.
+In Marx’s analysis, constant capital (plant, equipment, raw materials) is the result of past labor (‘dead labor’).
+In initiating new production, capitalists combine dead labor with ‘living labor’.
+This initiation of production requires capitalists to make monetary advances in the form of constant capital (c, dead labor) and variable capital (v, wage payments to living labor).
+These advances are risky for capitalists because they are made with no guarantee of a profit at the end of the process.
+The advances will be made on the basis of expected profitability, but these expectations might be disappointed, and the expected profits not realized in monetary form.

-Society is Logically Prior to Capital
+Society is logically prior to capital

 Of course, in reality, society does not allow itself to be completely dictated to by the logic of capital.
 Even where the logic of capital is allowed to operate, its influence is attenuated.
 Workers and capitalists alike are freed in some degree to act according to broader considerations.
 Regulatory measures delimit the socially acceptable scope and nature of competition.
-For instance, in advanced economies, the abolition of child labor not only exempts children from the rigors of wage labor but frees capitalists to behave more humanely than would be possible in the absence of such an abolition.
-Society also alters the distribution of income produced under private market conditions through the introduction of tax-transfer measures and broadens considerably the goods and services produced through public sector activity, as well as through subsidies and tax breaks for particular kinds of private-sector activity and not-for-profit production.
+For instance, in advanced economies, the abolition of child labor not only exempts children from the rigors of wage labor but frees capitalists to behave more humanely than would be feasible (for capitalists) in the absence of such an abolition.
+Society also alters the distribution of income produced under market conditions through the introduction of tax-transfer measures and broadens considerably the goods and services produced through public sector activity, as well as through subsidies and tax breaks for particular kinds of private-sector activity and not-for-profit production.

-Given that society ultimately determines how much leeway will be given to the logic of capital, this post could just as easily have been entitled “Society is Logically Prior to Capital”.
+Given that society ultimately determines how much leeway will be given to behavior driven by the logic of capital, this post could just as easily have been entitled “Society is Logically Prior to Capital”.
 It is conceivable for society to exist without capital, and it has existed without it in the past.
 Society is therefore not contingent on capital for its existence, and could do without it altogether if it so desired.
 To the extent it allows capital, it can do so on its own terms.

 From the perspective of Marx’s analysis, the reality of a mixed economy does not alter anything fundamental to the determination of value.
-Marx’s explanation of value pertains only to goods and services produced as commodities for exchange in private markets.
-Clearly, the government’s budget deficit adds to aggregate profit, but the way it does so is through the impact of government expenditure and taxation on the level of demand for goods and services produced as commodities.
+Marx’s explanation of value pertains only to goods and services produced as commodities for exchange in markets.
+Clearly, the government’s fiscal deficit adds to realized aggregate profit, but the way it does so is through the impact of government expenditure and taxation on the level of demand for goods and services produced as commodities.
 Provided this production occurs under competitive conditions – which, again, for Marx means free mobility of money capital – prices will tend to move to levels determined by cost price (c + v) and the average rate of profit.
 Government expenditure will act just like any other component of demand in its effects on prices and output.
 Taxes will act like other withdrawals from the circular flow of income, which subtract from the overall level of demand.